St. Bernadette's History

 In August 2015 the decision was taken to reorganise the parishes once again.

 Fr Brian Mc Lean took over as Parish Priest of St. John Vianney’s in Alva and Fr.
 Mike remained at St. Bernadette’s and was given additional responsibility as Parish Priest of St James parish in Kinross with Fr.
 Martin Pletts assisting as Priest in residence at Kinross.
 In November 2016 Fr.
 Martin Pletts formally took over as Parish Priest at St. James, Kinross.
 Since then our parish has shared Fr.
-Mike with the parish of Callander and Doune for 18 months until the received a new priest
+Mike with the parish of Callander and Doune until September 2018 when they received a new Parish Priest.

 In addition to his duties as Parish Priest at St. Bernadette's Fr.
 Mike is the Dean of St. Mungo’s Deanery, Diocesan representative for education on the local council, He is also Vicar Episcopal for Mission Awareness and Justice & Peace for the Diocese.
 Fr.
 Mike is also a consultor of the Diocese.